Naysamaria98/NZ-household-income-analysis/README.md

-# 🏡 New Zealand Household Income Analysis
+# New Zealand Household Income Analysis

-## Overview
+## Project Overview

-This project analyses household income across New Zealand using official data from Stats NZ's *Household Income and Housing-Cost Statistics (Year ended June 2025)*.
+This project explores regional household income across New Zealand using official data from Stats NZ.
+The analysis investigates differences in household income between regions and compares multiple income measures through data visualisation and exploratory data analysis.

-The analysis explores regional differences in household income, compares average and median incomes, and examines how household income changes after taxes and housing costs.
-The project demonstrates a complete data analysis workflow using Python, from data cleaning to visualisation and interpretation.

-## Objectives

-- Clean and prepare the dataset
-- Explore regional household income patterns
-- Compare average and median household income
-- Analyse different household income measures
-- Communicate findings through visualisations
+This project was completed using Python in Jupyter Notebook as part of my data analytics portfolio.

+---

 ## Dataset

 **Source:** Stats NZ

-**Dataset:** Household Income and Housing-Cost Statistics (Year ended June 2025)
+**Dataset:** Household income and housing-cost statistics (Year ended June 2025)

-**Table Used:** Average and median annual household gross, disposable, equivalised disposable, and equivalised disposable after-housing-costs income by region.
+The dataset contains household income measures for each New Zealand region, including:

+- Average household income
+- Median household income
+- Disposable household income
+- Equivalised disposable income
+- Equivalised disposable income after housing costs

+---

+## Objectives

+The goals of this project were to:

+- Clean and prepare real-world government data
+- Compare household income across New Zealand regions
+- Create informative visualisations
+- Practice exploratory data analysis using Python

+---

-## Tools & Libraries
+## Tools Used

 - Python
 - Pandas